 Don’t overthink it.
 This short section is unlikely to make or break your chances of getting an interview.
 A recruiter won’t be wowed by accomplishments, skill lists, or accolades jammed into this section.
 This is more about helping them send better matches and making the most of everyone’s time.
 Recruiters are excited to work with someone they know how to place.

 Wow them instead with a LinkedIn profile optimized for the types of jobs you are most interest in.
-Check out Jobscan’s LinkedIn Profile Writing Guide and LinkedIn Optimization tool for top tips and insights.
+Check out Jobscan’s LinkedIn Optimization tool for custom tips and insights.